jkup14/DDP_CPP/README.md

 # Differential Dynamic Programming in C++
 The popular trajectory optimization technique implemented in C++ and the Eigen Library for the linear algebra.
 Heavily typed and templated so that all matrices have knowns sizes.
-This allows Eigen to optimize during compilation.
+This allows Eigen to optimize during compilation. **Highlight: Sub 10 ms runtimes for Differential Drive with randomized start and goal states.**

 **Next steps: additional dynamics functions, multi-shooting/multi-threading, mpc, automatic differentiation, control constraints via box-ddp**